Case Studies

 RPA: The early days

-The first mover in what’s known as “unattended automation” (it runs on its own on a server) was Blue Prism, based out of the UK.
+The first mover in what’s known as “unattended robotic process automation” (it runs on its own on a server) was Blue Prism, based out of the UK.
 Although it was powerful, it was IT-centric—not very friendly for automating business-line tasks.
+It was primarily for database conversions and core-migrations.

 Next on the scene was Automation Anywhere.
-Seeing the weaknesses of Blue Prism, they focused more on “attended automation” (click a button to commence an automation on a desktop) for business users to employ.
+Seeing the weaknesses of Blue Prism, they focused more on “attended automation” (a human had to click a button to commence an automation on a desktop) for business users to employ.
+Automation anywhere simply brought server-side user interface automation to the desktop – it was a brilliant move.

 Along came UiPath.
 They saw—and capitalized on—the strengths and weaknesses of both Blue Prism and Automation Anywhere.
 As designed, UiPath combined the powerful “unattended” automation of Blue Prism with the business-friendly qualities of Automation Anywhere.
 And, importantly, UiPath added world-class training—which they then gave away for free.